reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

     └── 📄 server.js
 ```

-Inside it, we set the server url to which we will make the request.
+Inside it, we set the server URL to which we will make the request.

 ```js
 const GRAPHQL_URL = 'http://localhost:9000/';